pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 print(f"Wasserstein distance between the two distributions: {wasserstein_dist}")  # markdown-exec: hide
 ```

-We have used `wasserstein_distance` instead of `kl_divergence` as many of the bistrings have 0 probabilites.
+We have used `wasserstein_distance` instead of `kl_divergence` as many bistrings have 0 probabilities.
 If the expected solution lies outside the space of observed bitstrings, `MTHREE` will fail.
 We next look at majority voting to circument this problem when the expected output is a single bitstring.

 ### Majority Voting